TheCreepySheep/horsetravel/README.md

 Please report them [here](https://github.com/TheCreepySheep/horsetravel/issues "Issue Tracker").

 # Suggestions?
 I'm always open to suggestions and constructive criticism.
-You can send suggestions as a PM or comment on the [Spigot resource page](https://www.spigotmc.org/resources/horsetravel-an-rpg-fast-travel.56360/).
+You can send suggestions as a PM or a comment on the [Spigot resource page](https://www.spigotmc.org/resources/horsetravel-an-rpg-fast-travel.56360/).

 # Planned features
 - Configurable departure messages